IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A pipe floating above a landscape with text"

-### 2. `magritte_empire_of_light`
+### 2. `Margritte_empire_of_light`

-**Description:** Inspired by Magritte's famous "Empire of Light" series, featuring paradoxical day and night scenes with the distinctive brushwork and canvas texture of his oil paintings.
+**Description:** Inspired by Margritte's famous "Empire of Light" series, featuring paradoxical day and night scenes with the distinctive brushwork and canvas texture of his oil paintings.

 **Best for concepts involving:**
 - Juxtaposition of day and night in the same scene